Roibeard-Ruadhan/alcohol-free-ireland/README.md

 ### **Acknowledgements**
-I don't have much time to write this but I can't thank the Tutor team enough for their incredible guidance & support throughout this porject.
+I don't have much time to write this but I can't thank the Tutor team enough for their incredible guidance & support throughout this project.
-To my Mentor Felipe Souza Alarcon for all his exellent advice, feedback & support.
+To my Mentor Felipe Souza Alarcon for all his excellent advice, feedback & support.
 To Kasia for her endless inspiration & advice.
 Many thanks to the Slack community & to the team at Code Institute for their help throughout the development process [Back to contents](#contents)